Wombats in Tasmania: Where to See Them at Cradle Mountain

 🎟️ Cradle Mountain Parks Pass required

-If seeing a wombat in the wild is on your Australia bucket list, look no further than Ronny Creek in Tasmania’s iconic Cradle Mountain-Lake St Clair National Park.
+Wombats in Tasmania: If spotting a wombat in the wild is on your Australia bucket list, Ronny Creek in Cradle Mountain National Park is one of the best places to do it.

 Set among the park’s picturesque button grass plains, Ronny Creek is famous for its resident wombat population.
-These chunky, grass-munching marsupials are often spotted grazing along the timber boardwalks that meander through the moorland — making it one of the easiest and most rewarding wildlife-watching experiences in Tasmania.
+These chunky, grass-munching marsupials are often seen grazing near the timber boardwalks that wind through the moorland — making it one of the most accessible and rewarding wildlife encounters in Tasmania.

 Visitor Tips & FAQs for Cradle Mountain